 Pulling it all together

-In summary, it’s clear that the overall theme surrounding all of the advice given is: work.
+In summary, the overall theme surrounding all of the advice given is: work.
 Generally speaking, it’s unlikely you’ll walk straight into a top theme park design job.
-But by starting out at the bottom of the proverbial totem pole, meeting people you strive to work with, and making your passion known to them, it’s likely that as long as you have the talent to backup your desires, your hard work will eventually pay off.
+But by starting at the bottom of the proverbial totem pole, meeting people you strive to work with, and making your passion known to them, it’s likely that as long as you have the talent to back up your desires, your hard work will eventually pay off.

 But then what happens when you get there?
 What is it really like to be a theme park designer?